 Acquiring a teacher license is a complex task for the newly graduated teacher.
 Each state determines not only the curriculum for institutions in that state, but also the qualifications of the teachers who will be licensed to teach within its boundaries.
-Likewise, each state accredits the schools and Departments of Education located within that state that prepare teachers for that state's schools.
-As a result, a teacher may graduate from a teacher education program in Indiana and consequently apply for and receive an Indiana license, since the teacher education program was accredited by the state of Indiana.
+Likewise, each state accredits the schools and programs within institutions of higher education located within that state that prepare teachers for that state's schools.
+As a result, a teacher may graduate from a teacher education program in Indiana and apply for and receive an Indiana license since the teacher education program was accredited by the state of Indiana.
 However, additional requirements may be needed from other states.
 It is critical that a graduate explore each state separately in preparation for the state requirement variability.

 Generally, states license teachers using one of two methods: 1) there are required credits and courses for a specific license, or 2) there are required performance standards a candidate must meet for content areas.
-The agency within a state, which is responsible for the licensing of teachers, is usually a state teachers' Professional Standards Board or a division within a state Department of Education.
+The responsible agency for licensing teachers within a state is usually a state teachers' Professional Standards Board or a division within a state Department of Education.

 The process for obtaining a license is as follows.
 A candidate completes an approved teacher education program within that state and requests an application for a license from the state's Professional Standards Board or state Department of Education.
 Most states also require satisfactory score(s) on competency exam(s) including the assessment of subject matter.
 Many also require an exam of basic competency in reading, writing, and math, as well as pedagogical skills.
 Candidates need to contact the Teacher Licensing Board or Department in a particular state to determine which exams need to be completed.
-Many states use Praxis exams developed by Educational Testing Service (ETS), which can be accessed via www.ets.org/praxis for additional information and online registration.
+Many states (including Indiana) use Praxis exams developed by Educational Testing Service (ETS), which can be accessed via www.ets.org/praxis for additional information and on-line registration.
 Even if states use the same exam, there could be different passing scores.
-Please note that the state of Indiana has a current contract with Pearson; however, Indiana will be moving to Praxis in September 2021.
 These testing companies are employed for examination to meet both programmatic and licensure accountability.
 Exams were written to meet the specific Indiana Content Standards for Educators.